-Seriously, aren’t pull ups pretty much the answer to everything? 😉 Of course I’ll tell you pull ups are your ticket to a successful human flag.
+Seriously, aren’t pull-ups pretty much the answer to everything? 😉 Of course, I’ll tell you that pull-ups are your ticket to a thriving human flag.
 However, if you’re still working on getting your first pull-up, you’ll unlikely do the flag successfully.
 Work on the pull-up first.

 This free guide will help you with that.

-When doing the human flag, your core stabilizers are the foundation and so I found hanging leg raises and oblique work to be helpful strengthening exercises.
+When doing the human flag, your core stabilizers are the foundation, so I found hanging leg raises and oblique work helpful strengthening exercises.
 It would help if you super had strong obliques to brace and hold the position.
-Here are my favorite exercises for this:
+Here are my favorite activities for this: